These vegan banana chocolate chip cookies are soft, healthy banana bread cookies with the most delicious banana flavor and sweet chocolate chips.

 Vegan Banana Chocolate Chip Cookies

-- Peel, mash the ripe bananas with a fork or potato masher, and measure precisely, filling a measuring cup and sweep top or weight in oz or grams (click the metric button above the ingredients for conversion).
+- Peel, mash the ripe bananas with a fork or potato masher, and measure precisely, filling a measuring cup and sweeping the top or weighing in oz or grams (use the metric button above the ingredients for conversion).

 - In a large mixing bowl, combine mashed banana, melted lukewarm coconut oil, unrefined cane sugar, soft brown sugar, vanilla extract, baking soda, and salt.